-Students placed on Academic/Financial Aid Probation or withdrawn due to failure to meet SAP standards may appeal the determination in writing to the Dean of Registrar Services within ten days of notification.
+Students placed on Academic/Financial Aid Probation or withdrawn due to failure to meet SAP standards may appeal the determination in writing with evidence of mitigating circumstances to the Dean of Registrar Services within ten days of notification.
 Students will receive an appeal determination in writing within 15 business days.